Task scale-in protection endpoint - Amazon Elastic Container Service

 curl --request PUT --header 'Content-Type: application/json' ${ECS_AGENT_URI}/task-protection/v1/state --data '{"ProtectionEnabled":true,"ExpiresInMinutes":1440}'

-Task scale-in protection endpoint response
+Task scale-in protection response parameters

 The following information is returned from the task scale-in protection endpoint ${ECS_AGENT_URI}/task-protection/v1/state in the JSON response.